FirstVertex/smartjs/README.md

 The SmartJs Realtime Mobile Application Framework
 =======

-SmartJs is an acronym that stands for
+SmartJs is a recursive acronym that stands for

 **S**OLID **M**VVM **A**MD **R**eal **T**ime **j**QueryMobile **S**PA